 With the Saudi national transformation plan 2020 around the corner and Vision 2030 substantively progressing, we have been witnessing significant changes in Saudi legislation through the issuance of new laws and regulations governing strategic business sectors.
 Among essential developments, the Saudi Council of Ministers has recently approved the new Professional Companies Law, which shall come into effect on 26 March 2020 (the Professional Companies Law).
-This article provides an overview of th
+This article provides an overview of the key provisions and the practical implications of the new Professional Companies Law for all entities operating in Saudi Arabia.

 The Professional Companies Law will effectively replace the 1991 G professional companies law issued pursuant to the Royal Decree number M/4 dated 28 August 1991 G (the 1991 Professional Companies Law) and all provisions of any regulations that are inconsistent with the Professional Companies Law shall be voided.